MetaMask/mm-docs-v2/wallet/how-to/access-provider.md

 You must have Browserify installed (`npm i -g browserify`) to edit the example.

-You can edit the sample file `sample-extension/index.js` and rebuild the file with `npm run buildSample`.
+You can edit the sample file `sample-extension/index.js` and rebuild the file using `npm run buildSample`.

 ## Use with a local development copy of MetaMask

 You must edit the method `getMetaMaskId()` to return your local development MetaMask instance's ID.
 You can get that from your MetaMask console using `chrome.runtime.id`.

-## Current limitations

-In order to identify problems (such as MetaMask not connecting), proper error handling must be added to [metamask-inpage-provider](https://github.com/MetaMask/metamask-inpage-provider) that exposes the errors to the consumer of the provider.
-Maybe making it an event-emitter, so it can emit its errors, instead of just logging them.